TomPace101/treestep/notes.md

 - better interfaces: high-level API, more command line options
 - doctests
 - document the conversions between jindex, tindex, and hindex
-- list the overall process in the module docstring
 - optional: the whole board inversion thing, with matchup

 # Inversion and matchup